 The Pot is showing a ‘burn’ message

-I’m getting a weird code message
+I’m getting an error code message

 Instant Pots use error codes to indicate specific problems.
 If a code is popping up, you should look it up to see what it means.
 You can find a list of the codes on the support page.
 C1, for example, means there’s a faulty temperature sensor, C5 means that there’s not enough water in the inner pot, and so on.